 This is why I set out to interview some leaders in the association space.
 The goal was to uncover the positive trends and share them with the community as a whole.
-So after interviewing 15 association executives, from CEOs to Digital Marketing Directors, I came up with 5 marketing trends for the association space in 2017:
+After interviewing 15 association executives, from CEOs to digital marketing directors, I came up with five marketing trends for the association space in 2017:

 For example, the American Association of Nurse Anesthetists (AANA) implemented cross-departmental teams for social media and their online community.
-Kim FitzSimmons, Sr. Director of Marketing, Membership & Communications at AANA, showed how they started using a content audit worksheet to track their content and see, at a high level, what is available.
+Kim FitzSimmons, senior director of marketing, membership and communications at AANA, showed how they started using a content audit worksheet to track their content and see, at a high level, what is available.
 It also helps them brainstorm ideas and ways to leverage that content.

-Similarly, Rachael Bell, Content and Communications Director of the New Jersey Society of CPAs (NJCPA), said that they created a “Content Steering Team” where they talk about what is hot with members and how they should address their issues.
+Similarly, Rachael Bell, content and communications director of the New Jersey Society of CPAs (NJCPA), said they created a “Content Steering Team” where they talk about what is hot with members and how they should address their issues.